OYC Junior Sailing Program

 There are tables under the tent which provide a good vantage point for all the action.

 Does the OYC offer sailing lessons for adults or parents?

 Yes, private lessons can be arranged.
-Please call for details.
+Please call the OYC office for details.

 What about inclement weather?

 On rainy days, if it isn’t too windy, sailing classes will be held on the water.
 It is essential that students bring rain gear and be prepared to sail.
 In the case of a forecasted thunderstorm, the decision will be made by the Program Director if the children will sail.
 Classes will be held on land if they do not sail.
 There is no refund if students have class on land due to inclement weather.